-ECASL allows the specifier to model agents in terms of their mental states by including operators to specify agents' information (i.e., their knowledge), and motivation (i.e., their goals or intentions).
-We use state formulas within the scope of knowledge, and path formulas within the scope of intentions.
-Following [13, 20], ECASL models knowledge using a possible worlds account adapted to the situation calculus.
-K(aqt, s', s) is used to denote that in situation s, agt thinks that she could be in situation s'. s' is called a K-alternative situation for agt in s.
-Using K, the knowledge or belief of an agent, $Know(agt, \phi, s)$, is defined as $\forall s'(K(agt, s', s) \supset \phi(s')), \text{ i.e. } agt \text{ knows } \phi \text{ in } s \text{ if } \phi \text{ holds}$ in all of agt's K-accessible situations in s.
+Following [12, 18], ECASL models knowledge using a possible worlds account adapted to the situation calculus.
+K(agt, s', s) is used to denote that in situation s, agt thinks that she could be in situation s'. s' is called a K-alternative situation for agt in s.
+Using K, the knowledge or belief of an agent, $Know(agt, \phi, s)$, is defined as $\forall s'(K(agt, s', s) \supset \phi(s'))$, i.e. agt knows φ in s if φ holds in all of agt's K-accessible situations in s.
 In ECASL, K is constrained to be reflexive, transitive, and Euclidean in the initial situation to capture the fact that agents' knowledge is true, and that agents have positive and negative introspection.
-As shown in [20], these constraints then continue to hold after any sequence of actions since they are preserved by the successor state axiom for K.
+As shown in [18], these constraints then continue to hold after any sequence of actions since they are preserved by the successor state axiom for K.

-ECASL supports knowledge expansion as a result of sensing actions [20] and some informing communicative actions.
+ECASL supports knowledge expansion as a result of sensing actions [18] and some informing communicative actions.
 Here, we restrict our discussion to knowledge expansion as a result of inform actions.
 The preconditions of inform are as follows:

-$$Poss(inform(inf, agt, \phi), s) \equiv Know(inf, \phi, s)$$ $$\land \neg Know(inf, Know(agt, \phi, now), s).$$
+$$Poss(inform(inf, agt, \phi), s) \equiv Know(inf, \phi, s)$$

+$$\wedge \neg Know(inf, Know(agt, \phi, now), s).$$

 In other words, the agent inf can inform agt that φ , iff inf knows that φ currently holds, and does not believe that agt currently knows that φ .
-The successor state axiom (SSA) for K can be defined as follows:
+The successor state axiom (SSA) for K is defined as follows:

-$$K(agt, s^, do(a, s)) \equiv \\ \exists s'. \ K(agt, s', s) \land s^ = do(a, s') \land Poss(a, s').$$ φ , that what is known must be true (i.e. K is reflexive), and that the SSA for K requires the agent to know that Poss(a, s) after a happens in s.
-Note that this axiom only handles knowledge expansion, not revision.
+$$K(agt, s^, do(a, s)) \equiv \exists s'.
+[K(agt, s', s) \land s^ = do(a, s') \land Poss(a, s') \land \forall in f, \phi. (a = in form(in f, agt, \phi) \supset \phi(s'))].$$

 This says that after an action happens, every agent learns that it was possible and has happened.
 Moreover, if the action involves someone informing agt that φ holds, then agt knows this afterwards.
-This follows from the fact that it is a precondition of $inform(inf, agt, \phi)$ that inf knows that
+Note that this axiom only handles knowledge expansion, not revision.

 ECASL also incorporates goal expansion and a limited form of goal contraction.
 Goals or intentions are modeled using an accessibility relation W over possible situations.
 The W-accessible situations for an agent are the ones where she thinks that all her goals are satisfied.
-W-accessible situations may include situations that the agent thinks are impossible (i.e. that do not have a predecessor that is K-related to the current situation), unlike Cohen and Levesque's [2] Gaccessible worlds.
+W-accessible situations may include situations that the agent thinks are impossible, unlike Cohen and Levesque's [2] G-accessible worlds.
 But intentions are defined in terms of the more primitive W and K relations so that the intention accessible situations are W-accessible situations that are also compatible with what the agent knows, in the sense that there is a K-accessible situation in their history.
 This guarantees that agents' intentions are realistic, that is, agents can only intend things that they believe are possible.
 Thus we have:

-$$\begin{aligned} & \operatorname{Int}(agt,\psi,s) \doteq \forall s',s^. \\ & [W(agt,s^,s) \wedge K(agt,s',s) \wedge s' \leq s^] \supset \psi(s',s^). \end{aligned}$$
+$$\operatorname{Int}(agt, \psi, s) \doteq \forall s', s^.
+[W(agt, s^, s) \land K(agt, s', s) \land s' \leq s^] \supset \psi(s', s^).$$